rOpenSpain/CatastRo/README.md

 ## Query CPMRC

 It is possible, as well, the opposite.
-Given to the function `CPMRC` a cadastral reference, `CPMRC` returns its coordinates (X,Y) in a particular SRS moreover the direction (town, street and number)
+Given to the function `getCOOR` a cadastral reference, `getCOOR` returns its coordinates (X,Y) in a particular SRS moreover the direction (town, street and number)

 ```
 direction <- getCOOR(CadastralReference,SRS = EPSG:4230)